pminina01/readthedocs/Configuration-file.md

-All configuration of NLog can be done with a single XML file.
+All configuration of NLog can be done with a single XML file. 哈哈哈哈哈

 # Contents
 [Configuration file locations](#configuration-file-locations)<br />